 The study conducted and the article quoted above never once mention the highly addictive nature of marijuana.
-Dr. Yasmin Hurd’s noble intentions only focuses on heroin addiction and fails to acknowledge that her idea is simply substituting one addiction for another.
-It is our experience working with hundreds of heroin addicts, that any drug, including alcohol will help combat the craving for opioids, while increasing the dependency and cravings for any drug used as a substitute.
+Dr. Yasmin Hurd’s noble intentions only focused on heroin addiction and failed to acknowledge that her idea is simply substituting one addiction for another.
+It is our experience working with hundreds of heroin addicts, that any drug, including alcohol, will help combat the craving for opioids while increasing the dependency and cravings for any drug used as a substitute.
 Several clients who have used this substitution method have turned back to heroin once they have used the alternative substance for a period of one month or more.

 Marijuana Addiction Facts

 The National Institute On Drug Abuse lists the short-term effects of marijuana abuse as:

 - altered senses (for example, seeing brighter colors)

 - altered sense of time